Elementary Student and Family Handbook

 Recess is a time when our students take a break from learning in the classroom.
 However, we are well aware of how much there is to learn on the playground as well.
 Clearly, recess supports the development of social skills and the overall health and well-being of our students.
 It is the time of the school day when students engage in unstructured play and make choices, develop rules for play, and practice important social skills such as sharing, taking turns, being a good sport, cooperating, listening to others, and solving conflicts, to name a few.
 Recess/lunch aides supervise students during this time of the school day.

 The classroom teacher is the initial contact in situations concerning your student.
-The principal should be contacted if the parent/guardian cannot resolve the concern with the classroom teacher or in matters dealing with general school policies.
+The principal should be contacted if the parent/caregiver cannot resolve the concern with the classroom teacher or in matters dealing with general school policies.

 Contacting Classroom Teachers

-The school urges parents/guardians to be in touch with their student’s teacher if questions about school arise.
+The school urges parents/cargivers to be in touch with their student’s teacher if questions about school arise.
 Do not wait too long to discuss concerns.
 Please call or e-mail the teacher to set up a time to ask questions or discuss concerns.
 During instructional times, all phone calls will go directly to voice mail and messages will be picked up as soon as possible.
-Calls of an urgent nature should go directly to the main office, including last minute changes to a student’s dismissal.
+Calls of an urgent nature should go directly to the main office, including last-minute changes to a student’s dismissal.
 Unscheduled meetings on the playground or in the halls are not appropriate times for any discussions.
-Privacy is important in order to provide you and your student undivided and professional attention.
+Privacy is important in order to provide you and your student with undivided and professional attention.

 Contacting the Principal

 If you have a question or concern that warrants administrative attention, please contact the building principal by phone or e-mail to set a time to discuss the matter.
 To schedule an appointment, please contact the school secretary.